 |Creating and assigning issues||

-The new experience provides more obvious and intuitive ways to create issues.
+The improved interface provides more obvious and intuitive ways to create issues.

-When assigning issues, note that in the new experience, you now assign issues to assignees, and not team members anymore.
+When assigning issues, note that you now assign issues to assignees, and not team members anymore.
 You can also assign an issue to only one assignee.

 See Creating issues for more details.

 We're simplifying the experience of scheduling issues by using only one type of date — target dates.
-You can still use other custom date fields that you may have configured before enabling the new experience, but you'll first need to add these custom fields to your plan.
+You can still use other custom date fields that you may have configured before enabling the improved interface, but you'll first need to add these custom fields to your plan.

 You can now interact with the timeline itself to schedule issues: